5 Steps to Scale Your Business When Your Competition Stumbles

 The lifecycle of electrical components can change without much warning.
 Divisions of component manufacturers get bought and sold frequently.
 Even though a component is still being made, it may have been transferred to a new manufacturer, which has given it a new part number and issued a new specification.
 Remember when the RoHS regulations were put in place?
 Many manufacturers reviewed their product lines and discontinued components that were not RoHS-compliant to reduce complexity and expenses.
 Investigate component lifecycle statuses to ensure they match well with the lifecycle of your product.

 When a company makes custom parts for you, your company generally needs to invest time to get the supplier up and running and making your part correctly.
 Verifying that your vendor is doing well and that it still values your business is important.
 Regardless of the vendor’s status, make sure that you have complete documentation for the parts it builds in case you need to add another vendor.
 Understand the actual process used to build your parts too.
 If you are unaware of certain steps in building a part, that may keep another supplier from ramping up successfully.

 III.
 Supply Stability

 Check on the last few builds and look for trends that could have an impact on your business.
 Did any part pricing or lead times change?
 Have deliveries been on time, late, or early?
 Has quality been consistent?
 Hints of problems generally appear long before serious disaster strikes.
-If something seems not quite right, note areas of concern, validate existence of a problem, and find a solution before the situation becomes critical.
+If something seems not quite right, note areas of concern, validate the existence of a problem and find a solution before the situation becomes critical.

 Evaluate Your Sourcing Relationships